Tech-at-DU/SPD-1.5-Engineering-Careers-2/README.md

 Using the Presentation Rubric or the Writing/Blog Post Rubric

 ### Final Product (will be assigned soon)
 Build your best product yet!
+We'll treat this semester as a simulation of Y Combinator.

 Choose one option:
 - Team product up to 4 people